odkr/sucgi/docs/build.md

 M4 --> |generates| makefile
 M4 --> |generates| compat.h

-makefile -->

 config.h --> |overrides| compat.h
 config.h --> |overrides| params.h
 ```

-Setting environment variables or changing configuration files changes
+Setting variables or changing configuration files changes the values
-the values that are used to generate the **makefile** and **compat.h**.
+that are used to generate the **makefile** and **compat.h**.
+Defining
-Defining Make or Preprocessor macros on the command line will override
+Make or Preprocessor macros on the command line will override the
-the values in those files.
+values in those files for that invocation of Make/the compiler.

+The **makefile** follows the [GNU Coding Standard] (chap.
+7).

 M4 macros are used by *configure*.
 They only need to, and only can,
 be given on the command line if the **makefile** and **compat.h** are